akb4rezqy/voidfs/README.md

 # VoidFS

 VoidFS is a small web file manager for a Linux server.
-It is meant for the awkward case where you have a VPS but only a browser, such as an old iPad that cannot install an SFTP client.
+It is meant for the awkward case where you have a VPS but only a browser.

 It browses the server filesystem, uploads and downloads files, and includes a code editor.
 Login goes through Linux PAM, so VoidFS uses an existing server account instead of keeping a separate password database.